RayPT808/activitytracker/README.md

     ![Missing Password](assets/images/validationmissingpassword.png)

-    -**Mismatched Passwords** The registration will not proceed if the two passwords that the user puts in don not match fully.
+    -**Mismatched Passwords** The registration will not proceed if the two passwords that the user puts in do not match fully.

     ![Password Mismatch](assets/images/validationpasswordnomatch.png)